-Thoroughly clean all parts.
-All components should be examined for wear and corrosion.
-Replace parts that show visible wear.
-If the pump was no longer producing sufficient pressure or capacity, it is a safe assumption that clearances between rings and impeller exceed an acceptable amount.
-At least the impellers should be replaced in this case.
-If the total side running clearance for an impeller exceeds .007", it is unlikely that pump performance will reach that of a new pump except at lower discharge pressures.
+First, thoroughly clean all parts.
+Then examine all components for wear and corrosion; replace any parts that show visual signs of wear.
+If the pump was not producing sufficient pressure or capacity, it is likely that the clearance between rings and impeller exceeds the acceptable tolerance.
+The impellers, at least, should be replaced.
+If the total side running clearance for an impeller exceeds .009", it is unlikely that pump performance will reach that of a new pump except at lower discharge pressures.

-"O" rings and other elastomeric components should be replaced if they have been deformed or cut.

-If seal components must be reused, carefully inspect for microscopic cracks and nicks.
-Scratches that might be ignored elsewhere can produce leakage if they are on seal carbons and seat wearing surfaces.
-Cleanliness is imperative when working with mechanical seals.
-Almost unnoticeable particles between seal faces can be, and often are, the cause of early seal failures.
+"O" rings and other seal components should be replaced.
+If seals must be reused, carefully check all surfaces for cracks and nicks.
+Cleanliness is very important when working with mechanical seals.
+Even a small particle can be, and often is, the cause of early seal failures.
+Slight scratches that might be ignored elsewhere can produce a leak if they are on seal carbons and seat wearing surfaces.

 Check to be certain that a press fit still exists between the shaft and the bearings.
-New bearings, or at least cleaned and regreased bearings, are recommended.
+New bearings are recommended; if reusing bearings, clean and regrease them before assembly.

-All impellers and interstage bushings are designed to float, therefore they should move easily on the shaft.
+All impellers and interstage bushings are designed to float, so they should move easily on the shaft.
 No more than .010" diametral clearance should exist between the shaft and the inside of an interstage bushing.
-More than this can produce hydraulic unbalance that can quickly wear out the impellers.
-As long as impellers can be moved on the shaft by hand, they are loose enough.
-If they can be rocked or wobbled, they are definitely too loose and must be replaced.
+Greater clearance than this will produce hydraulic unbalance which will quickly wear out the impellers.
+If the impellers can be moved on the shaft by hand, they are loose enough.
+If they can be rocked or wobbled, they are too loose and must be replaced.

-Check the shaft for galling, pitting, and corrosion.
-If there are worn areas between stages of multistage pumps, the shaft should be replaced.
-Pitting or corrosion in the area where the seal comes in contact is also cause for shaft replacement.
-This will cause leakage under the seal.
-Surface corrosion must be removed so that seals can slide freely during assembly.
-The shaft diameter should be no smaller than .002 inch below the nominal fractional seal sizes.
-Remove any nicks or burrs which may have occured during disassembly.
-Reclean parts as necessary.
+Closely examine the shaft for wear, pitting and corrosion.
+If there are worn areas, the shaft should be replaced.
+Pitting or corrosion in the area of a seal also requires shaft replacement as this would allow leakage under the seal.
+All mineral deposits and surface corrosion must be removed so that seals can slide freely during reassembly.
+Also remove any nicks or burrs created during the disassembly process, reclean any parts as necessary.
+Finally, check the shaft diameter; it should be no smaller that .003" below the nominal fractional seal sizes.

-4E REASSEMBLY
+4E Reassembly